 Our solutions for material characterization

-Analyzing viscoelasticity of complex formulations in a non-destructive manner offers a better understanding of network and structure of the product.
-Classical methods of viscosity determination require to apply a stress to the system, this may cause a perturbation of the network and thus non-representative analysis of the actual structure.
+Analyzing the viscoelasticity of complex formulations in a non-destructive manner offers a better understanding of the network and structure of the product.
+Classical methods of viscosity determination require to apply a stress to the system, this may cause a perturbation of the network and thus the non-representative analysis of the actual structure.

 Using a non-contact, optical method (based on MS-DWS) allows measuring bulk rheology (viscosity & elasticity evolution) without any mechanical stress.
 The measurement is performed at rest, allowing structure evolution (gelation, rheology aging, or sample stability) to be monitored.
-A closed glass cell prevents any evaporation or drying and makes it safe to operate at all time.
+A closed glass cell prevents any evaporation or drying and makes it safe to operate at all times.

 Monitoring MSD over or and temperature allows to follow gel formation, determine sol-gel transitions and determine gel strength with extreme accuracy and without any contact with the sample.Read more